open-telemetry/opentelemetry.io/content/en/docs/demo/requirements/architecture.md

 - Provide developers with a robust sample application they can use in learning OpenTelemetry instrumentation.
-- Provide observability vendors with a single, well-supported, demo platform that they can further customize (or simply use OOB).
+- Provide observability vendors with a single, well-supported, demo platform that they can further customize (or use OOB).
 - Provide the OpenTelemetry community with a living artifact that demonstrates the features and capabilities of OTel APIs, SDKs, and tools.
 - Provide OpenTelemetry maintainers and WGs a platform to demonstrate new